Which is the most beautiful city in Bavaria?

 - Drive over the bridge to the other bank of the Main for a beautiful view of the city.

-Iphofen is one of the beautiful cities in Bavaria that you have to see
+Iphofen is one of the beautiful towns in Bavaria

-Iphofen received city rights in the 13th century.
-The city wall dates from that time.
-It is still almost completely preserved.
-The city gates and watchtowers of Iphofen are worth seeing.
-The best way to explore them is on the Wall Trail, which leads around the entire city.
-The Rödelseer Tor, the symbol of Iphofen, is impressive.
-In the city center you will find the baroque town hall and the parish church of St. Veit.
-You can enjoy the wines of the region in the wine taverns, wineries and restaurants of the city.
+Iphofen's city gates and watchtowers are worth seeing.
+The best way to explore them is on the Wall Trail, which runs around the entire town.
+The Rödelsee Gate, Iphofen's landmark, is impressive.
+The city center features the Baroque town hall and the parish church of St. Veit.
+You can enjoy the region's wines in the town's wine taverns, wineries, and restaurants.

 Tips for Iphofen